ProcessMaker — IDP and Business Orchestration Platform

 In January 2026, ProcessMaker acquired Configurable Management, a Decisions partner since 2017, bringing four SAP-specific automation products in-house.
 No pricing, plan tiers, integration timeline, or product roadmap for the combined portfolio has been disclosed publicly.

-How ProcessMaker Processes Documents
+How ProcessMaker processes documents

 The SAP integration layer, added through the Configurable Management acquisition, extends this architecture into enterprise data migration scenarios.
-The D/4SAP suite tools operate natively on the Decisions platform and require no software installation or customization inside SAP - a design choice that directly addresses the compliance friction that stalls automation in regulated SAP environments.
+As Whiting stated at the acquisition: "SAP customers are under pressure to move faster while maintaining control, accuracy, and compliance.
+Configurable Management has built a solution on the Decisions platform that does not require any software installation within SAP."
+The D/4SAP suite tools operate natively on the Decisions platform and address data migration and validation pain points across SAP ECC and S/4HANA versions.
 Four tools cover distinct stages of SAP document workflows:

-- BAPIMatic™ - automates high-volume SAP data uploads via BAPIs and Remote Function Modules
+- BAPIMatic automates high-volume SAP data uploads via BAPIs and Remote Function Modules

-- Scriptonite™ - handles repetitive transactions and mass updates where BAPIs are unavailable, preserving SAP authorization controls
+- Scriptonite handles repetitive transactions and mass updates where BAPIs are unavailable, preserving SAP authorization controls

-- Data Validation Management™ (DVM) - end-to-end SAP data validation comparing legacy and target systems, replacing manual sampling with automated comparison
+- Data Validation Management (DVM) provides end-to-end SAP data validation comparing legacy and target systems, replacing manual sampling with automated comparison

-- Wingman™ - system-agnostic task and project management layer for SAP initiatives with real-time visibility
+- Wingman delivers system-agnostic task and project management for SAP initiatives with real-time visibility

-The most operationally differentiated claim in the D/4SAP suite is DVM's automated end-to-end validation replacing sampling-based approaches in S/4HANA migrations - where data validation failures are costly and manual sampling is the norm.
+The most operationally differentiated claim in the D/4SAP suite is DVM's automated end-to-end validation replacing sampling-based approaches in S/4HANA migrations, where data validation failures are costly and manual sampling is the norm.
 PrimeSource Building Products is the only named customer reference for this capability at scale.

-Use Cases
+Use cases

-Financial Services and Insurance
+Financial services and insurance

-Healthcare and Government
+Healthcare and government

 Healthcare and government are named verticals in the combined entity's customer base.
-Both sectors share the compliance-heavy, exception-intensive document workflows where ProcessMaker's orchestration approach - governed AI agents with audit trails and controlled change - is positioned as an advantage over point automation tools.
+Both sectors share the compliance-heavy, exception-intensive document workflows where ProcessMaker's orchestration approach, governed AI agents with audit trails and controlled change, is positioned as an advantage over point automation tools.
 No specific case studies or accuracy metrics for these verticals are publicly available.

-Technical Specifications
+Technical specifications

 | Feature | Specification |